Haskkor/sport-log/README.md

 - Store exercises list in db
 - When selecting an exercise use the last stored values for the sets and recovery instead of default ones
 - Use the constructors in all the files
+- Add the ability to set a set to 'done' and start the timer automatically

 https://launchpad.graphql.com/r948m3339n